MaxChen228/Linker/docs/ARCHITECTURE.md

 - **API-First**: The backend is designed as a standalone API, separating it from the frontend presentation.
 - **Modularity**: The code is organized into distinct, single-responsibility modules (`core`, `web`, `data`).
 - **Dependency Injection**: FastAPI's dependency injection system is used to manage services like `KnowledgeManager` and `AIService`.
-- **Configuration over Code**: Key parameters (model names, log levels) are managed via environment variables or settings files.
+- **Configuration over Code**: Key parameters (model names, log levels, database usage) are managed via environment variables or settings files.

 ## Scalability Path

-The current architecture is designed for easy scaling:
+The current architecture is highly scalable:
 - **Stateless Backend**: The API is stateless, allowing for horizontal scaling by running multiple instances behind a load balancer.
-- **Database Migration**: The `KnowledgeManager` acts as a repository, allowing the JSON file storage to be swapped with a robust database (e.g., PostgreSQL, MongoDB) with minimal changes to the business logic.
+- **Production-Ready Database**: The system's support for PostgreSQL means it is ready for production workloads that require high concurrency and large datasets.
+The `KnowledgeManagerAdapter` ensures that this powerful backend can be enabled with a simple configuration change.
 - **Client Flexibility**: The API-first design allows for the development of new clients, such as a native mobile app, without backend changes.